olenski42/LDrawConverter/README.md

 ## Goal
 #### Exporting ldraw files to fbx, optimized for games/ rendering.
-I started this project because of certain features that i could not add to other exporters, namely adding an edge crease whilst not actually adding gaps to the mesh, automating the creation of skeletons and removing occluded vertices
+I started this project because of certain features that i needed to deeply integrate into an exporter, namely adding an edge crease whilst not actually adding gaps to the mesh, automating the creation of skeletons not only for rigging characters but also snapping bricks together(maybe in vr...), and optimizing meshes.

 ## Features
 - Merge to a custom filetype(multipart, submodel, part, primitive) depth